• Skip to primary navigation

 What is a Business Intelligence Analyst?

-You might be familiar with all or some of these terms, but they all apply to the practices undertaken by a business intelligence analyst.
-In this role, professionals use evaluation skills, data gathering techniques, database management practices, resource management processes, and written and oral communication abilities to study specific data and generate reports to identify patterns and trends that will influence decisions in various areas of business operations.
+In this role, professionals use evaluation skills, data-gathering techniques, database management practices, resource management processes, and written and oral communication abilities to study specific data and generate reports to identify patterns and trends that will influence decisions in various areas of business operations.

 These are the questions that business intelligence analysts can help business leaders answer.
 These leaders strive to decide whether a company expands or decreases production, creates new jobs, recognizes new market trends, or develops strategies for increasing profits.

 Business intelligence analysts use their databases and data analytics software to gather and interpret information to generate market reports, financial reports, and systems analysis reports.
-Business intelligence analysts can recommend strategies and actions to improve organizational processes, increase profits, adjust to market trends, and expand business functions through these analyses.

 These analysts are adept at summarizing their findings and communicating analyses and recommendations through written reports to executives, company stakeholders, departmental managers, and other business leaders.